-As of September 2022, there is 2.7 GW of distributed electricity generation in the South West licence area.
+As of September 2023, there is 2.9 GW of distributed electricity generation in the South West licence area.

-This equates to around 8% of the total distributed generation capacity in GB.
-The majority of this generation, totalling 2.1 GW, is renewable or low carbon generation.
+This equates to around 9% of the total distributed generation capacity in GB.
+The significant majority of this generation, totalling 2.1 GW, is renewable or low carbon generation.

-Distributed electricity generation capacity in the licence area has increased significantly over the past decade, with over 50% having connected since 2014.
+Distributed electricity generation capacity in the licence area has increased significantly in recent years, with around 65% having connected in the past decade.